grafana/k6-docs/grafana-cloud/docs/sources/analyze-results/get-performance-insights.md

 # Get performance insights

-Whenever you run a test in k6 Cloud, *Performance Insights* algorithms automatically process the raw metrics and data.
+Whenever you run a cloud test, *Performance Insights* algorithms automatically process the raw metrics and data.

-If k6 finds an issue, it will notify you at the end of the test and recommend mitigations.
+If the cloud service finds an issue, it will notify you at the end of the test and recommend mitigations.

-k6 categorizes performance insights into three sets:
+Performance insights are categorized into three sets:
 - *HTTP load* insights help diagnose issues with your system under test.
 - *Best practices* insights help diagnose issues with your test script.
 - *Health alert* insights help discover issues with your load generator.